 At the same time, the movie also acts as an excellent allegory for addiction, where the instinctual human knowledge towards self-betterment disappears upon giving in to a temptation.
 The concept of bramayugam, in this viewing, can represent the loss of that fundamental human instinct for self-betterment.

-Bramayugam manages to strike a definite chord in the average audience despite the relative absence of big thrills that is typically expected of the commercial Indian films that aim at the big box office numbers.
+Bramayugam manages to strike a definitive chord in the average audience despite the relative absence of big thrills that is typically expected of the commercial Indian films that aim at the big box office numbers.
 Replacing those big thrills is another kind of appeal that, at its most fundamental, is simply the decision to make a modern black-and-white horror film.
 But it goes beyond just that; Indian film analysis channels on the internet are growing faster than ever, and it hints towards a domestic audience that is quickly learning to enjoy cinema with a more watchful eye, eager for deeper lore ripe for analysis.
 Bramayugam comes with elements new as well as familiar, offering just the right kind of thrills and questions for audiences to appreciate.